 Related guidance, resources, templates, and forms for ESEA, Improving Teacher and Principal Quality.

-California's Verification Process for Special Settings (VPSS) (DOC)
+California’s Subject Matter Verification Process for Secondary Teachers in Special Settings (VPSS) (DOC)

 Outlines program requirements as established by the State Board of Education and subsequent Title 5 regulations.
 Process will provide advanced certification for teachers in special settings.

 Provides information on HQT status and teacher and principal evaluation for each local educational agency in the state.

 To access the relevant section of the regulations, follow these steps:

 - Browse to the above Web site.